openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 Fuel 5.0 and later can deploy a Mirantis OpenStack environment that boots and manages virtual machines in VMware vSphere.
-VMware provides a vCenter driver for OpenStack that enables the Nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
+VMware provides a vCenter driver for OpenStack that enables the nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
-If your vCenter manages multiple ESX host clusters, Fuel 5.1 allows you to specify several or all clusters for a single OpenStack environment, so that one Nova-compute service manages multiple ESX host clusters via single vCenter server.
+If your vCenter manages multiple ESX host clusters, Fuel 5.1 allows you to specify several or all clusters for a single OpenStack environment, so that one nova-compute service manages multiple ESX host clusters via single vCenter server.

 .. note:: Beginning with Fuel 6.1, vCenter cannot be